hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 To get any point on the straight line, you plug in $x$ into the equation and you get the $y$ coordinate!

-Thanks for bearing with me to teach a little math.
-I think it's important to show that, with assembly, you can write real life functions like $y = mx + b$.
+Thanks for sticking with me to re-learn a little math.
+I think it's important to show that we can write real life functions like this using just assembly.
 Here's how it would look:

 <br />